CEDStandards/CEDS-Data-Warehouse/README.md

 To create a new instance of the CEDS Data Warehouse on your SQL Server, perform the following steps.

 1. Open the database creation script at /src/ddl/CEDS-Data-Warehouse.sql using your preferred SQL client.
-2. Connect to the server on which you want to create the CEDS IDS instance.
+2. Connect to the server on which you want to create the CEDS Data Warehouse instance.
 3. Find and replace the existing database name in the script (i.e. CEDS-Data-Warehouse-7_0_0_0) with the database name of your choice.
 4. Run the script.